younger-john/rapdb/README.md

 # rapdb
+It is private.
-It is an auto scrawler that query osID. last get sequence of rap..
+It is an auto scrawler that query osID, then get sequence of rap at last..